The early life and career of Alexander the Great

 He managed to stroke the horse's head and eventually climb onto his back.

-Once he was on top, he faced the horse towards the sun, so that the shadow behind Bucephalus, and rode Bucephalus around the paddock.
+Once he was up, he faced the horse towards the sun, so that the shadow was behind Bucephalus, and rode Bucephalus around the paddock.

 After that day, Alexander and Bucephalus were inseparable – the horse would only allow Alexander to ride him.

-As the young Alexander became a teenager, it is said that he become envious of the constant military glory that his father was gaining.
+As the young Alexander became a teenager, it is said that he became envious of the constant military glory that his father was gaining.

 Some ancient sources claim that Alexander was anxious that Philip would leave nothing left of greatness for him to do when he became an adult.